How can I get tickets to a taping?

 What we don’t want is for y’all to do what most people do at shows these days, and that’s record the performance on your camera phones.
 In fact, any cell phone use in the studio during the taping is prohibited.
 We’re already recording the show anyway and we’ll broadcast it on PBS in sparkling mixed sound and HD visuals – you don’t need to worry about it.
 Plus it’s rude to your neighbors.
 And do you really want to be immortalized in an audience shot with your phone in front of your face?

 You’ll notice there are bars in the room.
-Feel free to visit them as often as you like before showtime, but once the lights do down and recording begins, those bars will be closed until the performance is over.
+Feel free to visit them as often as you like before showtime, but once the lights go down and recording begins, the inside bars will be closed until the performance is over.
 You can still go outside the room on the porch to get drinks, though – those bars will remain open.

 You no doubt have also noticed the camera operators.
 They have magic masking tape around them to indicate where their personal space is.
 This space includes the first couple of feet in front of the stage – please let them inhabit it alone.
 They need that space to swing the cameras around and get shots of both the artists and your lovely, smiling faces.